Mott metal-insulator transitions in pressurized layered trichalcogenides

 {\it Crystal structures versus pressure.} Fig.~\ref{fig:struct}(a) and (b) show DFT+$U$ results on the pressure-induced change of the three lattice parameters ($a/a_0$, $b/b_0$, and $c/c_0$, where $\{a,b,c\}_0$ denote their zero-pressure values) for NiPS$_3$ and MnPS$_3$, respectively.
+Note that here we focus on the monoclinic $C2/m$ structure as shown in Fig. \ref{fig:struct}(c).
 Because both of the compounds are vdW-type layered systems, the inter-plane lattice parameter $c$ shows a steeper decrease compared to the in-plane $a$ and $b$, and the three-fold symmetry within each layer forces $b \simeq \sqrt{3}a$ in the low-$P$ regime.
 The resulting volume decrease under pressure is substantial: 40\% of volume reduction at $\sim\!50\,$GPa compared to the ambient pressure volume, as shown in the inset of Fig.~\ref{fig:struct}(b).

 Both compounds show MIT and structural phase transitions under pressure, but the nature of their transition is drastically different.
 As shown in Fig.~\ref{fig:struct}(a), the MIT and the structural transition in NiPS$_3$ occur at very different pressures, around 31 and 57 GPa respectively, while they coincide in MnPS$_3$.
 Remarkably, theoretical simulations suggest that the MIT in NiPS$_3$ accompanies no significant structural distortion (discontinuous structural changes, for example), and is thus a rare example of an electronically driven bandwidth-controlled MIT.
 On the other hand, in MnPS$_3$ the isosymmetric structural transition ({\it i.e.}, structural transition within the same space group symmetry) with a volume collapse at $63\,$GPa is crucial for the occurrence of the MIT, hence the transition is better classified as the structurally assisted MIT (see Fig.~\ref{fig:struct}(b)).
 We note that the theoretical critical pressure of $63~\,$GPa is somewhat overestimated compared to the experimentally reported value of $\sim\!30\,$GPa~\cite{WangJACS2016}.
-However, we show in the SI that within eDMFT, spinodal lines extend down to a much lower pressure of $~40\,$GPa with a much reduced energy barrier between the metallic and insulating solutions compared to the DFT+$U$ results.
-Inclusion of the phonon free energy and the lattice zero-point energy, which is neglected here, could then move the position of the transition significantly (see the SI for further details).
+However, we show in the SM that within eDMFT, spinodal lines extend down to a much lower pressure of $~40\,$GPa with a much reduced energy barrier between the metallic and insulating solutions compared to the DFT+$U$ results.
+Inclusion of the phonon free energy and the lattice zero-point energy, which is neglected here, could then move the position of the transition significantly (see the SM for further details).

 In addition to the volume collapse, mostly from the discontinuous change of $a$, DFT+$U$ simulations of MnPS$_3$ show a Mn-Mn dimerization along the $b$-direction with the tilting of the P$_2$ dimer as shown in Fig.~\ref{fig:struct}(d).
 The Mn-Mn bond lengths between the dimer and non-dimer bonds are 2.42 and 3.10~\AA~at 63 GPa, respectively, which is a rather large difference.
 This Mn dimer formation is attributed to the direct $d$-$d$ overlap between the Mn $t_{\rm 2g}$ orbitals, pointing directly towards the nearest-neighbor Mn as shown in the inset of Fig.~\ref{fig:struct}(d).
 Note that the previous experimental study suggested the formation of Mn zigzag chains in the high-P phase~\cite{WangJACS2016}, in contrast to our DFT+$U$ and eDMFT results.